TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 The row reduction of the augmented matrix to  echelon form corresponds to the forward substitution as in {prf:ref}`Ex:LinSystems:SolWithBacksubst1` and  {prf:ref}`Ex:LinSystems:SolWithBacksubst2`.
 There we found the solution by back-substitution.
 When the augmented matrix is reduced to reduced echelon form we have in fact incorporated this back-substitution part and can write down the general solution directly.
+We think that to solve a system 'with pen and paper', working with the reduced echelon matrix is less error prone.
+This holds in particular for a system where the solution contains one or more free variables.